 only - except on those services with bike racks

 Compact, fully folding cycles must be folded down before boarding and carried on board by the cyclist.

 Folding cycles must not exceed the dimensions of 82 cm long x 69 cm high x 39 cm wide.
 Wheel rims may be no more than 51 cm in diameter.

 Scooters that can be carried by hand are allowed on buses.
 If possible scooters should be folded before the bus arrives.
 Scooters must be secure at all times on buses, and must not block the aisle or any doorway.
 Kick-bikes that meet the criteria for folding cycles can also be taken on buses.

-If you are part of a group travelling with cycles it is best to contact the operator first on 04 499 1282.
+If you are part of a group travelling with cycles it is best to contact East by West Ferries first on 04 499 1282.